National Youth Employment Program

 The National Youth Employment Program (NYEP) of Ghana was established in 2006 by the John Kufuor administration.
 It is an agency under the Ministry of Youth and Sports.

 Youth unemployment

 Youth unemployment in Ghana is a major issue in the country.
-The World Bank country statistics for youth unemployment in Ghana states that 65 percent of Ghanaian youth are unemployed.
-The Ghana Trades Union Congress states that yearly youth unemployment in Ghana increases by 250,000.
+2011 World Bank country statistics for youth unemployment in Ghana found that 65 percent of Ghanaian youth are unemployed.
+The Ghana Trades Union Congress stated in 2011 that yearly youth unemployment in Ghana increases by 250,000.

 History/Historical antecedent

 The NYEP was created in October 2006 to address the country's youth unemployment with the aim of empowering Ghanaian youth so they could add positively to the socio-economic and sustainable development of the nation.

 Functions of NYEP

 The functions of the program are: